Chris Tiu: Player profile

 Tiu is known for his shooting, his basketball smarts and leadership, and his physicality.
 Throughout his basketball career, he has made multiple clutch shots and clutch free throws.
 Coach Toroman, who made him team captain when he was with Smart Gilas, called him the "best captain of the team" he ever had, with his commitment and basketball IQ.
 His leadership was also seen in his PBA career as he became one of the veterans for Rain or Shine, soothing tensions within the team and mentoring younger players.
 Despite his small stature and heartthrob looks, he could be tough on the court when needed, taking charges and challenging shots.
 He is unathletic, so he relied on his effort to hustle on defense.

 Personal life

 Tiu married investment banker Clarisse Ong on September 7, 2013 at a ceremony in Vancouver, Canada after twelve years of dating.
 In May 2016, after winning the 2016 PBA Commissioner's Cup, Tiu announced through an Instagram post that he and Ong were expecting their first child.
 Their daughter, Amanda Claire, was born on June 5, 2016.
 The couple's second daughter, Mari Diana, was born on February 25, 2018.
 The Tiu family are Catholics.

 In July 2019, Tiu was appointed as an ambassador of the Department of Science and Technology.
 Later that same year, he was the Volunteers Program Deputy Director for the 2019 SEA Games.

 Politics

-Tiu has served as a barangay official of Urdaneta, Makati from 2002 to 2018: first as the Sangguniang Kabataan Chairman, and later as a Barangay Kagawad.
+Tiu has was a barangay official of Urdaneta, Makati from 2002 to 2018: first as the Sangguniang Kabataan Chairman, and later as a Barangay Kagawad.